 General consensus states that bank safe deposit boxes should be kept in the bank vault, though not all banks necessarily adhere to this.
 A friend of mine who worked at a small California bank two years ago told me about a robbery involving her bank’s safe deposit boxes, a burglary made easier by the fact that the safe deposit box room was not actually in the vault; it was just a separate room within the bank that the robber(s) accessed via the roof.

 The secretive nature of keeping a safe deposit box generally works against the customer if the box gets lost, stolen or destroyed, as it is difficult to prove what was contained inside.
-One way to protect your belongings is to copy or scan documents before placing them in a waterproof bag inside the deposit box.
+One way to protect your belongings is to copy, scan documents or take photos of belongings before placing them in a waterproof bag inside the deposit box.